bitcoin-sv/merchantapi-reference/README.md

 #### Response Timeout

-There is a small possibility that no response will be forthcoming due to exceptional circumstances such as the Node being reset.
+There is a small possibility that no response will be forthcoming due to exceptional circumstances such as the node being reset.

 Therefore the user may wish to keep a record of all transactions submitted, and if no response is obtained within an acceptable timescale (several seconds), the transaction may be resubmitted.